Boosting (video games): Effects of MMR boosting services

-Winning gaming expertise and general knowledge of video game content are valuable social currencies in the gaming community.
-In 2019, Tyler "Ninja" Blevins made $17 million through brand endorsements, fees, and sponsorship due to his massive online following of Fortnite gamers.
-To earn all these accolades, however, the rules of the game need to be fair, public, and enforced consistently.
+Winning, gaming expertise, and general knowledge of video game content are valuable social currencies in the gaming community.
+For example, in 2019, Tyler "Ninja" Blevins made $17 million through brand endorsements, fees, and sponsorship due to his online following of Fortnite gamers.
+To earn these accolades, however, the rules of the game need to be fair, public, and enforced consistently.
 By hiring professional MMR boosters weak gaming accounts can take down players and teams with slightly better gaming skills, ultimately distorting the gear, point, and progression systems.

 Video game boosting also erodes the matchmaking balance of a game.
 Matchmaking refers to the process of connecting and bundling players with similar gaming skills for online play sessions, where they can compete against each other.
 MMR boosting can upset this balance by placing unskilled players on teams expected to display competence, ultimately dropping the team's overall rating.
 Similarly, placing highly skilled players against mediocre teams can lead to domination of the game by their stronger, more experienced counterparts.

 Video game boosting can throw off in-game virtual economies by giving the boosted players an undue advantage over low-ranked players.
 This mainly occurs in the form of unlocking higher tiers of content, which offer more direct virtual currency and better in-game items.